 Bacterial Identification service with AccuGENX-ID® ProSeq is a highly discriminatory and accurate sequence-based method that can be used to distinguish between very closely related microorganisms to the species level.
 Resolution is achieved by analyzing protein-coding genes.

 If the AccuGENX-ID® report contains a species* confidence level (indicating the identification resolution is to the group or complex level), and we have determined the target gene that can distinguish between the different species in that group of organisms, customers can request our identification with ProSeq service.

-Eligible species include Burkholderia cepacia complex (BCC) among others.
+Eligible bacterial species include Burkholderia cepacia complex (BCC) among others.
 Please contact us for a full list of available closely related microorganism groups for species-level identification.

 Bacterial identification Services - Frequently Asked Questions (FAQs)

 What techniques are used to identify bacteria?

 16s rRNA sequencing is known as the gold standard for bacterial identification.
 Comparative sequencing of the 16S ribosomal RNA (rRNA) gene in bacteria has been proven to be the most accurate and reproducible method for identifying unknown organisms.
 The technology is inherently stable, which allows for reproducible data for identification.
 Another suitable identification method for bacterial identification is matrix-assisted laser desorption/ionization time-of-flight (MALDI-TOF) mass spectrometry.
 The MALDI-TOF testing process yields a unique protein spectral fingerprint that can be compared to a bacterial database for identification.
 A variety of phenotypic identification methods are also available for bacterial identification, however, these biochemical and metabolic tests are subjective by nature and do not provide enough discrimination to offer accurate and reproducible identification results.
 Our bacterial identification services offer 16s rRNA sequencing and MALDI-TOF options because they are the most reliable methods.